krishnasukhadiya/Node-Demo/README.md

  This is demo project using nodejs express APIs, with typescript mysql

- # Setupda the database and the table for that import the database using script
+ # Setup the database and the table for that import the database using script
  `databse.sql`

  Install all packages used in project